-The chickens spend each day foraging for grass, seeds, bugs, and other nutritious pasture goodies.
+The chickens spend each day foraging for grass, seeds, bugs, and other goodies on our organic pastures.

-Whether they’re taking dust baths, pecking, or climbing through the shrubs, heritage chickens are always interacting with each other and their environment.
+Whether they’re taking dust baths, pecking, or climbing through the shrubs, our chickens are always interacting with each other and their environment.

 When night falls, the chickens can return to their open-ended hoop house at will for a long, calm night of rest.

 It's pretty simple.
 What's good for the birds is good for you.
-Heritage poultry—chickens that aren't bred for rapid growth —is more nutritious and better quality.
+Slow-growing, 100% pasture raised chicken is delicious, nutritious, and better quality meat.
 You're eating the best-for-you chicken and the best-tasting chicken at the same time.
 Talk about two birds.

 Source: Organic Prairie

 Source: Kansas State University